 About & Contact

-Francesca Bifulco was born in Paestum, Southern Italy in 1986.
-In 2006, she moved to Rome to pursue artistic studies.
+Francesca Bifulco is a painter born in Paestum, Southern Italy in 1986.
+She holds a BFA in Visual and Performing Arts from the Academy of Fine Arts in Rome.
 In 2008, she started working in set design, special make-up effects and costume design.
-She started producing her first painting project “In The Crowd” in July 2011.
-Since January 2012 she lives and works between Italy and United States.
+She produced her first painting project “In The Crowd” in July 2011.
+Since January 2012 she lives and works in the United States, based in Los Angeles, California.

 Academy of Fine Arts – Set design, Rome, Italy